tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

     You can see the full personal access key just once in the response.
     Later you can only view it's prefix, name and valid to date when using endpoint `get all <../endpoints/personalaccesskey/get-all.html>`_.

 After creating a token you can use it to authenticate to endpoints that you gave permissions (by defining proper scopes).
-To use this form of authentication instead of using
-Bearer schema in Authorization use schema PersonalKey.
+To use this type of authentication, instead of using Bearer schema in Authorization header use schema PersonalKey.

-**Sample request to sync lock using personal access schema**
+**Sample request to sync lock using PersonalKey schema**

 .. code-block:: sh